smolijar/gitwiki-thesis/src/analysis/use-case.md

 ![Use case model: Browsing](./src/assets/diagram/uc-browsing){#fig:uc:browsing width=80%}

-The diagram @fig:uc:browsing displays the use cases for browsing section.
+The diagram @fig:uc:browsing displays the use cases for the browsing section.

 - UC-1 **Git remote access**